boppetson/personal-website/content/posts/2022-01-18-my-mindful-lamp.md

 1. Make the act of grabbing my phone conscious
 2. Replace the reward of using my phone

 If I can make myself think before I grab my phone, I’ll be able to evaluate whether using my phone is worth it or not.
 Usually, it’s not.
 In addition, I wanted to reward myself for not using my phone.
 Instead of the addiction-building dopamine hit of grabbing for my phone, I’d get some other more-worthwhile thing.
-I eventually settled on light since it was both a functional (being able to see clearly) and an aesthetic (warm light makes my room beautiful) reward.

-Some productivity experts might suggest removing my phone from the room to solve my problem.
+Note: some productivity experts suggest removing your phone from the room altogether so you never get.
 It's a simple solution; however, it wasn't for me.
 I still wanted to have my phone nearby.
 It’s useful; I text my friends about dinner plans and jot down notes.
 Plus, I’d like to believe that I can resist the temptation to use it even if it's nearby.
 I want to coexist with my phone without it controlling me.

 ### Iteration